qiushihe/emacs-launcher/README.md

 ... and at which point Emacs Launcher will ...

 1. Check if there is a running instance of Emacs in daemon mode, and if there isn't then launch one
-2. Launch an instance of Emacs client to connect the the daemon from the previous step
+2. Launch an instance of Emacs client to connect to the daemon from the previous step

-Really? _"Ensure server is running before launching client to connect to it."_ That sounds like something that should be built into Emacs, if you ask me.
+Really? _"Ensure server is running before launching client to connect to server."_ That sounds like something that should be built into Emacs, if you ask me.

 ## Screen shots